Bloch MB.150: Origins

-Accordingly, on 7 April 1938, upon the completion of trials in late spring 1938, the newly formed manufacturing consortium SNCASO received an initial order for a pre-production batch of 25 aircraft which, upon successful completion of the MB.150's development programme, was followed by the confirmation of a sizable order for 450 aircraft.
-Initially, 300 aircraft were to be delivered to the French Air Force by 1 April 1939; this was later cut down to 206 aircraft.
-In reality, only a single aircraft had been delivered by the prescribed deadline; other aircraft types also proved similarly unable to attain the tight delivery dates.
+On 7 April 1938, upon the completion of trials in late spring 1938, the new manufacturing consortium SNCASO received an initial order for a pre-production batch of 25 aircraft which, upon completion of the MB.150's development programme, was followed by the confirmation of a sizable order for 450 aircraft.
+Three hundred aircraft were to be delivered to the French Air Force by 1 April 1939; this was later cut to 206 aircraft.
+Only one aircraft had been delivered by the deadline; other aircraft firms failed to meet the tight delivery dates.

 Further development

-However, there was no direct production of the MB-150.01 as the aircraft having been deemed to be unsuitable for mass production.
-Amongst other changes needed, the structure of the airframe had to be redesigned in order to suit mass production.
-During early April 1938, an order was received for a three further prototypes; these were to explore the possibilities for installing more powerful engines of both French and American origins, such as the Hispano-Suiza 14AA, Pratt & Whitney R-1830 Twin Wasp, and further derivatives of the Gnome-Rhône 14N engine.
-Accordingly, this design effort led to the production of the MB.151.01 and MB.152.01 prototypes, which were developed and produced in parallel.
+There was no direct production of the MB-150.01 as the aircraft having been deemed to be unsuitable for mass production.
+Amongst other changes needed, the structure of the airframe had to be redesigned to suit mass production.
+During early April 1938, an order was received for three more prototypes; these were to explore the possibilities for installing more powerful engines of both French and American design, such as the Hispano-Suiza 14AA, Pratt & Whitney R-1830 Twin Wasp, and further derivatives of the Gnome-Rhône 14N engine.
+This design effort led to the production of the MB.151.01 and MB.152.01 prototypes, which were developed and produced in parallel.